Happenings: Book it Across the US

 Bookstores—places of knowledge, refuge, and tranquility.
 A hideout where you can wander aimlessly down aisles packed with the words of the greats.
 A sanctuary where you can learn about everything from the Civil War to astrophysics to the deepest human emotions.
 Within the walls of each bookstore is a unique world waiting for you to come and explore.
 Whether you’re looking for a hushed haven or a place to embark on your next great literary adventure, you’re sure to find it in one of the following US bookstores.

 This massive building is the United States’ largest independently owned bookstore.
-A true book-lovers’ paradise, the store offers an extensive selection of over 3,000,000 new and used books in any genre imaginable.
+A true book-lover’s paradise, the store offers an extensive selection of over three million new and used books in any genre imaginable.
 Whether you’re looking for a rare first edition or want the latest YA bestseller, you’re sure to find it here.

 This mystical bookstore is a compilation of everything that makes the City of Angels magical.
 Designed to highlight the architecture of Frank Lloyd Wright, this bookstore incorporates the beauty of nature into every room—starting with a large ficus tree in the middle of the main floor.

 Located in the heart of the French Quarter, this bookstore is housed in a building that was once the home of writer and Nobel Laureate William Faulkner.
 Feel the still, reverent energy of literary creativity embedded in the very structure of the building as you search the massive shelves for the next title that will change the way you see the world.

 This bookstore is known for its tremendous size.
 Three separate buildings, all owned and operated by the same staff, make up an entire city square.
 With one large central store, one store dedicated to children’s books, and one store housing all of the lifestyle and used titles, you’ll be able to explore an entire world of books without having to walk more than 100 feet (30 meters) from store to store.